+- Using a number as a command mnemonic.

+- Using the wrong parameter type.

-Using ASCII characters outside of a string constant that are not defined by the command language syntax.
+- Using ASCII characters outside of a string constant that are not defined by the command language syntax.

-Table 11 Missing or too many parameters.
+• Missing or too many parameters.

 The above list in not exhaustive but does give the basic idea of what to look for.